 The procedure specified in clause AC.7.1 applies with the following differences:

 - In step 1, UE#1 sends the initial INVITE request with an SDP offer only including media component for bootstrap data channel for originating side and optional for terminating side.
+The initial INVITE request additionally includes the P-Early-Media header field to indicate support of early media authorization.

 - In step 2, the IMS AS determines whether the IMS session is a standalone IMS data channel session, and determines if the session is allowed to be established based on local configuration or subscription data.
-If standalone IMS data channel session is not allowed, the IMS AS shall reject the request.
+If standalone IMS data channel session is not allowed, the IMS AS rejects the request.

 - In step 11, the media component for bootstrap data channel for terminating side may be included in an SDP early offer to enable the terminating side downloading the DC Application selected by the user of UE#1 before ringing.

-- In step 14, SIP precondition is not needed, and after the bootstrap DC is established, the UE#1 sends SIP UPDATE message to add an application DC selected by the user of UE#1.
+- In step 14 the provisional response includes the P-Early-Media header field to enable the download of DC application by the UE#2, prior to alerting the user.

 - Steps 23-24 may be skipped.

-- In step 25, the UE#2 alerts the user of UE#2 after the corresponding DC Application is downloaded, and answers the IMS session when the user of UE#2 accepts to use the corresponding DC Application.
+- In step 25, the UE#2 alerts the user of UE#2 after the corresponding DC Application is downloaded.
+If UE#2 did not successfully download the DC Application, the UE#2, as an example, may not alert the user at all and tear down the entire IMS session.

+- Steps 10-19 occur after step 25.

+NOTE 1: It is assumed that that UE#2 autonomously is able to download the list of applications and the same application downloaded by UE#1 during the early media phase.

+NOTE 2: The time between alerting UE#2, and the download of the application need to conform to SIP Session timers.

+Subsequent to a successful session set up and user alert, the UE#1 upgrades the IMS DC session to add an application DC.
+The UE#1 follows procedures from clause AC.7.2 starting at step 1.
+The user of the UE#2 is alerted only if the UE#2 successfully downloaded the requested application.